 A tax haven country or territory is an attractive place for foreign individuals and business entities to make investments as there is minimal or no tax liability.
 In general, trading profits are not subject to taxation in tax haven countries or territories.
 However, it is recommended for traders to be compliant with all relevant tax laws.

 From the abovementioned countries and regions, Belize, Vanuatu, the British Virgin Islands, the Cayman Islands, Singapore, Hong Kong, and Malta are well-known tax haven countries among forex traders.
-Many brokers somehow prefer to set up their business in the selected countries than the other tax haven regions.
+Many brokers somehow prefer to set up their business in the ed countries than the other tax haven regions.
 Furthermore, there are some tax haven countries not explored in this article but are familiar in forex industry such as Cyprus, St. Vincent and the Grenadines, Mauritius, and Seychelles.